petros-d/docs/cloud/runtime-overview.md

 Astronomer maintains a number of deferrable operators available exclusively through Runtime.
 For a full list of these operators and guidance on how to use them, read [Astronomer's Deferrable Operators](deferrable-operators.md#astronomers-deferrable-operators).

-### Custom Timetables
+### Timetables

-Astronomer maintains a `TradingHoursTimetable` available out of the box in Runtime.
+Astronomer maintains a custom [timetable](https://airflow.apache.org/docs/apache-airflow/stable/howto/timetable.html) called `TradingHoursTimetable` available out of the box in Runtime.
 You can use this timetable to run a DAG based on whether or not a particular global market is open for trade.
+More custom timetables will be made available in future releases of Runtime.

 ### Monitoring DAG